joshuagryphon/plastid/docs/source/examples/count_vector.rst

 Working with vectors of counts interactively
 --------------------------------------------

+ ..
+TODO : update all count vectors in this example

 This tutorial requires two types of data:

   #.
 An :term:`annotation` of transcript models.